jbowes/repl/content/the-deceptive-complexity-of-subscription-apis.md

 how much state to store?
 fetch the whole thing again on reconnect? miss some events. ordering of fetch vs event sub.

+sub apis lean toward event based messages: send the change, as this delta is typically more useful for display as a live update, seems more efficient, etc. the client side then may have to reconstruct, leading to the complexity.

+alternative: send full state. expensive for large resources, maybe prohibitively so. you might not even store it all. client may still want to show the change, and need logic to diff/deconstruct.